miguelmx/geoDataRest/README.md

-README.md
 ============ GeoDataRest Project ============

 Hello,

 This project was made with Visual Studio 2019 as WebApi ASP Net application using REST

-It's a REST api to ingest geography data to a SQL Server database instance and provide simple ingesting and listing endpoints
+Designed to ingest geography data to a SQL Server database instance and provide simple ingesting and listing endpoints

 * Be sure to have installed CLR Types for SQL Server 2012/2014